saramcdbarros/portfolio/work.markdown

 permalink: /work/
 ---

-These projects were created during the undergraduate and graduate courses.
+These projects were developed during the undergraduate and graduate courses.